Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 "Home care" and "home health" sound like the same thing, but in New Jersey they're two different services with two different payers, and mixing them up can cost you.

-Choosing memory care for a parent with dementia is wrenching, and in Massachusetts it's also very expensive, often more than $10,000 a month.
+Choosing memory care for a parent with dementia is wrenching, and in Massachusetts it's also very expensive.

 Finding memory care for a parent with Alzheimer's or another dementia is one of the hardest moves a family makes.

-A nursing home is the most expensive kind of senior care in New Jersey, with a semi-private room running about $11,600 to $12,000 a month in 2026.
+A nursing home is the most expensive kind of senior care in New Jersey, with a semi-private room running about $12,775 a month in 2026.

 Choosing assisted living for a parent in New Jersey is a big, emotional decision, and an expensive one.